In this article

 Which states provide health insurance subsidies?

-• California: Additional cost-sharing reductions significantly reduce out-of-pocket costs for Silver-plan enrollees with household incomes up to 250% of the poverty level.1 Under this program, which debuted in 2024, deductibles are eliminated for these enrollees and other out-of-pocket costs are reduced, utilizing funding generated by California’s individual mandate penalty.
+- California: (Subsidy program expanding in 2025) Additional cost-sharing reductions significantly reduce out-of-pocket costs for Silver-plan enrollees with household incomes up to 250% of the poverty level.1 Under this program, which debuted in 2024, deductibles are eliminated for these enrollees and other out-of-pocket costs are reduced, utilizing funding generated by California’s individual mandate penalty.
 (California previously had a fairly comprehensive premium subsidy program in 2020, but discontinued it once the American Rescue Plan’s federal subsidy enhancements became available.)
+For 2025, California has allocated additional funding for the state subsidy program.
+As a result, all Covered California enrollees will qualify for at least the Enhanced Silver 73 plan,2 which has reduced out-of-pocket costs and no deductibles.3

-• Colorado: Additional cost-sharing reductions are available to adults with income up to 250% of the federal poverty level (FPL), as long as they select a Silver plan through the exchange.2 This benefit was previously available up to 200% of the poverty level, but was extended to 250% as of 2024.
-So anyone with CSR benefits in Colorado now receives the highest CSR level (94% actuarial value).
+- Colorado: (Subsidy program being reduced in 2025) Additional cost-sharing reductions are available to adults with income up to 250% of the federal poverty level (FPL), as long as they select a Silver plan through the exchange.4 This benefit was previously available up to 200% of the federal poverty level, and was temporarily extended to 250% for just the 2024 plan year.
+So for 2024, anyone with CSR benefits in Colorado receives the highest CSR level (94% actuarial value).
+But starting in 2025, eligibility for Colorado’s enhanced cost-sharing reductions will revert to a cap of 200% of FPL.
 Colorado also established a new platform that undocumented immigrants can use to enroll in coverage, with state-funded premium subsidies for up to 11,000 people with income up to 300% FPL.
-(For 2024 coverage, maximum enrollment in that program was reached just two days after open enrollment began, so additional enrollments for 2024 are at full price.3)
+(For 2024 coverage, maximum enrollment in that program was reached just two days after open enrollment began, so additional enrollments for 2024 are at full price.5)

-• New Mexico: Enrollees with incomes up to 400% of FPL are eligible for state-funded premium subsidies.
-Enrollees with incomes up to 300% of FPL are eligible for additional cost-sharing reductions (state out-of-pocket assistance, or SOPA).
+- New Mexico: (Subsidy program expanding in 2025) Enrollees with incomes up to 400% of FPL are eligible for state-funded premium subsidies.
+Enrollees with incomes up to 300% of FPL are also eligible for additional cost-sharing reductions (state out-of-pocket assistance, or SOPA).
 These SOPA benefits were expanded for 2024 so that people with household income up to 300% of the poverty level can get plans with 90% actuarial value (ie, platinum-level coverage).
-Plans with cost-sharing reductions in New Mexico are labeled “turquoise.”
+And they’re being expanded again in 2025, so that the 90% actuarial value plans will be available to applicants with household income up to 400% of the poverty level.7 Plans with cost-sharing reductions in New Mexico are labeled “turquoise.”

 Which states provide other types of non-subsidy assistance with health coverage?